clintpgeorge/cs-102/spring-2023/linux/draft.md

 ### `ssh`

-To etablish a secured shell connection, use the following command
+To etablish a secured shell connection to a remote machine on the netwwork, use the following command.

     ssh username@<server ip>

 ### `scp`

-Secured file copy, e.g.,
+This command copies files securely.
+Examples are the following.

     scp file_name.txt username@<server ip>:~/.
     scp username@<server ip>:~/file_name.txt .